spurin/wsl-cgroupsv2/README.md

 ### Update WSL

 Docker Desktop for Windows makes use of the WSL (Windows Subsystem for Linux) environment as the Linux Kernel.
-For Kubernetes to work as expected within Docker Desktop, it is important to run a modern Kernel.
+For Kubernetes to work as expected within Docker Desktop when running within a container, it is important to run a modern Kernel.

 Update the version of wsl by executing the following from a Command Prompt or via Powershell, complete any steps that follow -